Hello explorers! And Happy New Year! I hope it brings a lot of new travels for you.

 It was so good that we went back!
 A laid back pub in Downtown, this place is unpretentious, it’s good an amazing atmosphere, lovely staff and excellent food and beer quality.

 We woke up to a beautiful sunny day and picked up our prebooked rented car a few hundred meters away from our hostel.
-The first stop after we set our GPS to Monterrey was by the beach, just 45 minutes south from San Francisco and it gave a good intro to what to expect for the next week, on our road trip.
+The first stop after we set our GPS to Monterrey was by the beach, just 45 minutes south from San Francisco and it gave a good intro to what to expect for the next week, on our road trip in California.